 - Output of the Program | Use Macros Carefully!

-- Sum of Bitwise-OR of all subarrays of a given Array
+- Sum of minimum elements of all possible sub-arrays of an array

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.